InstituteforDiseaseModeling/idmtools/DEVELOPMENT_README.md

    beforehand using `docker login docker-staging.packages.idmod.org`
 2. Docker image not found issue

-   Rerun `pymake setup-dev` or `make setup-dev` command on unix systems
+   Rerun `pymake setup-dev` on Windows or `make setup-dev` command on unix systems
 3. Dev install get stuck with cmd: `pymake setup-dev` or `python dev_scripts\bootstrap.py`

    Sometimes dev install command can get stuck on some packages.
 This most likely due to users company credential changed